Our Social Science and Humanities course is specifically designed to provide you with choice and flexibility.

 Previous students on this course have progressed to BSc Economics, Politics and International Studies, BSc Psychology, BA Philosophy and BA Sociology.

 On all courses there are a range of core and elective module choices, with students studying four modules in total.
-Typical module choices on the Social Science and Humanities course include History, Sociology, Politics, Criminology, Psychology and Economic Theory.
+Core modules on the Social Science and Humanities are either History or Sociology (students choose one), and Inquiry and Research Skills.

 Modules are reviewed on a regular basis and therefore may be subject to change; our website will update to reflect any changes.